Climate-Data-Science/Climate-Similarity-Metrics/README.md

 ## QBO Index

-Values at Singapore (1N, 104E) at pressure level 70 hPa
+Values at Singapore (1N, 104E) at pressure level 70 hPa, deseasonalized by subtracting monthly climatology

 ### Data from the Internet to cross check